neighbour-hoods/applet-template/README.md

     - ![select applet file](./images/select-applet-file.png)

 ## Applet Config
-The Applet Config is where the social interactions of your applet are defined, you can specify:
+The Applet Config is where the **Sensemaker compatible** social interactions of your applet are defined, you can specify:

-- **Dimension**s and **Range**s: to define in what ways your users can assess your applet resources (computed dimensions can only receive values from Methods)
+- **Dimension**s and **Range**s: to define in what ways your users can assess (for example, react or rate) your applet resources (computed dimensions can only receive values from Methods)
 - **ConfigResourceType**s: they allow you to map hApp entry-types to sensemaker resources that can receive assessments
 - **ConfigMethod**s: they allow performing computations on top of existing __input_dimensions__ into an __output_dimension__, following a __program__ brick.
 - **ConfigThreshold**s: they define how a Cultural Context will filter resources to be shown